amomchilov/Blog/Stop writing getters and setters in Swift.md

 ```

 This pattern\* *is completely pointless* in Swift, and I'll explain why, but firstly we need to take a short detour through Java land.
 Why Java?
-Because most of the people I run into who write Swift like this have some sort of Java background, either
+Because most of the people I run into who write Swift like this have some sort of Java background, it's because either:

-1. because it was taught in their computer sceince courses, or
+1. it was taught in their computer sceince courses, or
-2. because they're coming over to iOS development, from Android
+2. they're coming over to iOS development, from Android

 ## What's the point of getters and setters?